ayacomputer/10-Team-Profile-Generator/README.md

  ![ProductScreen Shot](./assets/product.gif)

 This is a a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
-Testing is key to making code maintainable, so you’ll also write a unit test for every part of your code and ensure that it passes each test.
+The user can add as many team members as possible.

 <p align = "right">(<a href="#top">back to top</a>)</>